asimons04/tesseract/README.md

 1. [X] Add missing route/logic for email verification tokens
 1. [X] Audit the Dockerfile to reduce resultant image size.
 1.35 GB is ridiculous.
     - Down to 337 MB!
-1. [ ] Move Invidious instances from YouTube component to a system component
+1. [ ] Move Invidious instances from YouTube component to a system setting
 1. [ ] Same as above but for Piped
+1. [ ] Move is[Image|Video|YouTube] and postType helper functions from `ui/images.ts` to the `components/lemmy/post/helper.ts` library.

 ### UI